mynameajeff/lil-lexer/README.md

 This lexer has a few neat features:
   - Regex Support for token rules (rule definitions must have the optional parameter `isRegex` set to True)
   - For multiple matches for a single token name, a list can be passed instead and tokens of the same name will be created for all the items in the list, but the state of the `isRegex` parameter will be applied to all of those resulting tokens.
   - For tokens of a similar name (e.g. `ADD-OPERAND`, `MUL-OPERAND`), you could simply pass a string `@-OPERAND`(the @ is what is replaced, and more than one is allowed), and a dictionary to the .add method of the lexer.Lexer object, which contains the difference(key), and the value of the token.
+(PLEASE NOTE: Normal dictionaries do not keep the order of which items were entered, which can cause some problems due to the priority caveat discussed below.
+To fix this in such cases where priority is important, use `collections.OrderedDict`)
   - The dict/list rule features can be nested.

 Alongside those, it also has caveats: